Gabrielle Marks | Reviewed: 6/13/2025

 Do Owls Eat Bats?

-Owls do eat bats.
-Though not a main diet staple, birds of prey such as owls and hawks will prey upon bats.
-Other natural predators to the bat include other bats, snakes, raccoons, weasels, mink, and rodents.
+Answer at a Glance: Owls do eat bats.
+Although not a main dietary staple, birds of prey such as owls and hawks prey upon bats.
+Other natural predators of the bat include other bats, snakes, raccoons, weasels, mink, and rodents.
 Smaller bat species sometimes fall prey to fish and bullfrogs!

 Owls that eat bats include: